How do you pick a cabin on a Royal Caribbean ship that will be the right choice for you?

 The next category up from an inside cabin is an oceanview cabin, which are slightly larger and have a porthole or window to the ocean.
 You can't open the window or get any fresh air, but there is natural light.

-Generally speaking, oceanview cabins on Royal Caribbean ships are around the same size of a balcony cabin (minus the balcony space).
+Generally speaking, oceanview cabins on Royal Caribbean ships are around the same size as a balcony cabin (minus the balcony space).
 In fact, some oceanview cabins at the front of a ship are substantially larger than balcony rooms, because of their odd shape.

 Oceanview cabins at the front are a hidden gem because of how much more space they provide.
 Some are categorized as family cabins, and have bunk beds for the kids, along with separate bedrooms.
 Given their odd shape, you may find sloping walls and even a pole in the middle of the room.